zowe/sample-spring-boot-api-service/zowe-rest-api-sample-spring/docs/error-handling.md

     - [Defining New Numbered Message](#defining-new-numbered-message)
   - [Logging Numbered Message](#logging-numbered-message)

+See [Handling errors in a Zowe REST API](https://medium.com/zowe/handling-errors-in-a-zowe-rest-api-1719554ddd6) for explanation of the key concepts and steps how to handle errors in a REST API service.

 ## Handling Internal Errors

 Unexpected errors does not need to be handled or caught by your REST controller.
 If your controller throws an `Exception` or `RuntimeException` then Spring exception handler (customized by `CustomRestExceptionHandler` in the commons library) will convert the exception into a standardized format.
 For example request `https://localhost:10080/api/v1/exception` returns: